 How to Job Search During Semester Break

-It can be very challenging for college students to find the time to job search during the semester.
-After all, they are busy with academics, athletics, co-curricular activities, volunteer work, internships, and a busy campus social life.
+It can be challenging for college students to find the time to search for jobs, summer jobs, or internships during the semester.
+After all, students are busy with academics, athletics, co-curricular activities, volunteer work, internships, and a campus social life.

-Therefore, the semester break can be an ideal time to ramp up the job search.
-Students are not busy taking classes during this time, so they have a chance to take the steps needed to land a good summer or post-grad job.
+Winter break can be an ideal time to ramp up your job search.
+Since you aren’t taking classes during this time, you’ll have the opportunity to take steps to land a good summer or post-grad job.

-So, what can students (often with the help of families) do to capitalize on this window of opportunity?
-Here are ten tips for how best to job search during the semester break.
+What can students (often with the help of families) do to capitalize on this window of opportunity?
+Here are tips for how best to job search during the semester break.

 How to Use the Semester Break for Job Hunting